-In the last chapter of my North Light book, Creating Abstract Art, I asked 50 artists from varied backgrounds and disciplines the question, “What is abstract art to you?”
+In the last chapter of my book, Creating Abstract Art, I ask 50 artists, “What is abstract art to you?”
 The results show no two answers are the same, and that’s the way it’s supposed to be!

 “The more I attempt to make something real as a painter, the more abstract it becomes.
 I love this paradox.
 As each year goes by, I’m increasingly engaged with the way abstraction and depiction, or realism—or whatever you want to call it—are actually intimately joined, and in constant struggle with [one another].
 It comes down to how the world is perceived.
 Can I paint a forest without rendering a single tree?
 Or show the entirety of the forest with just one tree?” —Eric Aho

 “I enjoy playing with and rearranging colors, lines and shapes to create images that I want to look at.
 I want my work to be surprising, playful and provocative.
 Some of my paintings are doors, others windows.
 They are all portals.
 I continue to use these symbols because they are a joyous and mysterious language that is somehow both deeply personal and universal.” —Aria Arch